sonatype/sonatype-react-shared-components/README.md

 have docker set up with login credentials for docker-all.repo.sonatype.com.
 For non-Sonatype employees, you can instead edit the dockerfile to point to the public `node:12` base image instead of the copy hosted on Sonatype's infrastructure.

-Once the image is build, execute the tests within a container based on that image by running the following command, again from the top directory of the repo.
+Once the image is built, execute the tests within a container based on that image by running the following command, again from the top directory of the repo.

 ```